Last Updated: 10 December 2019

 - if you use a comparison tool, calculator, contact form, online survey or other tool (“Website Tool”) on our website, the information that you enter into the Website Tool.
 This could include information about your name and contact details, employment status and income, financial situation, date of birth, gender and drivers licence number;

-- your IP address for your interaction with various parts of our website.
-Your IP address is the identifier for your computer when you are using the internet;
+- your IP address or unique device number for your interaction with various parts of our website.
+Your IP address and/or device number is an identifier for your computer or mobile device when you are using the internet;

 - your credit score, where you authorise us to obtain it from a credit reporting body.